Book an appointment

 Supply/Medication Pick Up

-- We offer product pickup between 12-4pm Monday – Saturday.
+- We offer product pickup between 12-4 pm Monday – Saturday with the exception of the 1st Tuesday and the 3rd Thursday of the month in which we are only accessible between 1-4 pm due to a practice meeting.
 You are welcome to pick up testing kits/ treatment medications at our Quadra Street clinic Monday- Saturday between 9 am-4 pm.
 We are CLOSED Sunday and Statutory Holidays.

 - Please follow the instructions posted on the outside of our clinic when you arrive.

 Thank you for your patience as we continue to gradually return to in person care.
 We understand that these are challenging times as we all try to balance the health and safety of our community with the need to return to full and healthy living.
 What this looks like varies from person to person and from business to business.
 The current service model at Island Sexual Health (virtual visits, limited in-person care) is based on the guidelines for health care providers that we have received from the Provincial Health Officer, Worksafe BC, and the Doctors of BC.
 We look forward to increasing our service levels as soon as is recommended by these authorities.

 You can pick up prescribed birth/bleed control pills/patches/rings without an appointment during clinic hours, if you have a current prescription with us.
 We cannot fill prescriptions written outside our clinic.